filakhtov/gentoo-use-docs/sys-libs/ldb.md

 It is safe to disable the flag.

 ### ldap
-Does nothing when enabled as a LDAP support is enabled by default.
-Enable support for a remote LDAP (Lightweight Directory Access Protocol) backend.
-When disabled, pass a `--disable-ldap` option to a WAF configure script.
+Does nothing when enabled, because the LDAP (Lightweight Directory Access Protocol) support is enabled by default.
+When this flag is disabled, pass the `--disable-ldap` option to the WAF configure script to disable support for the remote LDAP backend.

 This flag should be enabled if there is a need to connect to a remote LDAP server for storing and retrieving data.

 ### lmdb
-Enable the new LMDB backend which, unlike TDB, can handle databases larger than 4Gb and provides other useful improvements.
-When disabled, pass a `--without-ldb-lmdb` option to a WAF configure script.
+Enable the new LMDB (Symas Lightning Memory-Mapped Database) backend which, unlike TDB, can handle databases larger than 4Gb and provides other useful improvements.
+When disabled, pass a `--without-ldb-lmdb` option to a WAF configure script to disable this backend.

 It is recommended to disable the flag, because LMDB backend is currently experimental and not ready for production use.